PandoraPay/go-pandora-pay/README.md

 The main reasons why DPOS has been chosen over POS:
 1. Delegating your stake increases security
 2. Delegating your stake to someone to stake increases anonymity as you don't need to be online for staking.
+3. Completely offline can be done to increase the security.
-3. DPOS avoids using the griding technique to solve the POS short range vulnerability
+4. DPOS avoids using the griding technique to solve the POS short range vulnerability
-4. Future proposals:
+5. Future proposals:
     1. state trie proofs to prove to light clients the state.
     2. sharding.
 Creating multiple distinct shards and splitting the state trie into `n` shards
     3. creating macro blocks by selecting validators for a meta chain